DIY Orff Carts – Get those bass instruments moving!

 I love my carts for my big bass instruments.
 I think that these carts are a bit sturdier and will last a little longer than any cart you can find in a catalog.
 The only thing about those catalog carts is that they are adjustable to different heights.
 My carts are made for each specific instrument and will not change or adjust.
 All the same, I think that my carts rock out a little bit more than other ones.

-Let me know if you’d like to know more about dimensions, the construction process, or anything else about these carts.
-I’m happy to share what information and ideas I can.
-Here is a link to the video that they watched to get inspiration.
+While I can’t provide the dimensions or details about the construction process (I no longer teach at this school and so I don’t have access to the carts), here is a link to the video that they watched to get inspiration.
 Thanks to Sherry Curry (not sure if that’s spelled right) from Gentry, Arkansas for doing it first and posting a great informative video about it!